simonescaccia/IoTProject/Design.md

 ![simulation_goal](./images/Simulation-Goal.drawio.png)

-Node configuration:
+Node configuration

 * Due to the fact that the firmware is distributed, we need to use the same firmware for all the nodes.
 For this reason, we need to build a configuration file named config.c that can be used for all the nodes, to understand which type of node is and who are its children.
 ![config_structure](./images/config_structure.png)
 * After flashing the firmware we need to assign an ID to each node compliant with the configuration file.
 ![config_command](./images/config_command.png)

-Parameters:
+Parameters

 * Since requirements want to detect leakages in a day, we have decided to simulate a day in 60 seconds.
 Also, we have introduced a parameter called NUMBER_OF_SENDING_PER_DAY that represents the number of samples sent by the node in a day, in order to implement the duty cycle.
 For the simplicity of the demo, we have set this parameter to 3 but the value for the real application it is discussed in the Evaluation page.

-Sample generator:
+Sample generator

 * The sample generator is a function that simulates the sampling of the water flow.
 Its aim is also to test the various leakage scenario discussed in the 'How to detect a leakge' paragraph.